July 12 in Yankee History

 Players Born This Day

 • Southpaw Chasen Shreve, born on July 12, 1990 is one who, at least initially, produced stellar results in the Bronx once he arrived to start the 2015 season in the bullpen.
 He earned his 6-2 mark in 59 games, striking out more than one per inning, batting left or right, and owning the seventh inning.
 Having arrived in the same trade that brought the failed righty David Carpenter, Shreve gave the fans something to smile about.
 Chasen, who pitched to a minuscule era with no record in 15 games with Atlanta in 2014, stumbled down the stretch, and again in early 2016 after a strong Spring and first few weeks.
 He returned to the 25-man squad in early July, and had a decent season in 2017.
 Chasen has posted a 14-6 mark with one save in his Yankee career, when he was traded, along with Giovanny Gallegos to St. Louis for Luke Voit down the stretch in 2018.
-He has since pitched to an 8-8 record with the Cardinals, the Mets (twice), the Pirates, and the Tigers in 158 games, as of this writing.
+He has since pitched to an 8-10 record with the Cardinals, the Mets (twice), the Pirates, the Tigers, and the Reds in 222 games.
+The Yankees have recently shown interest in Chasen again, in 2024.